Recognition of same-sex unions in Venezuela: Supreme Tribunal case

-In November 2017, President Nicolás Maduro said that "I think everyone should be able to get married, even if they're homosexual", saying that the Constituent Assembly would agree to discuss the legalization of same-sex marriage.
-In September 2018, Hermann Escarrá, a member of the Constituent Assembly, said there were active discussions to include provisions recognizing same-sex marriage in a new constitution being drafted, and suggested that the move had majority support in the Assembly.
-Discussions on a new constitution were expected to begin at the end of 2018 or early 2019, though this was postponed due to the presidential crisis.

-On 24 February 2022, Vanessa Robertazzo, a deputy of the opposition Cambiemos Movimiento Ciudadano party, introduced a same-sex marriage bill to the National Assembly.
+In January 2022, activists protested in front of the Supreme Tribunal building in Caracas, criticising the seven years of inaction by the court.

 Native Venezuelans

 While many Indigenous cultures historically practiced polygamy, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
 However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Warao, who inhabit the Orinoco Delta region, refer to them as tida wena.
 They tend to the home, cook and care for children and elders, and participate in the harvest of important crops.
 Historically, they were sometimes the second or third wives of polygamous men.
 They also occasionally performed the role of a shaman.
 Though traditionally integrated and respected within their communities, encroaching social norms have caused the tida wena to experience discrimination today, "threatening the relative well-being that [they] have enjoyed for centuries".